openecs/bootcamp/README.md

+## Bootcamp Objectives
-The objectives of this bootcamp series is to introduce the DevOps concepts and practices using real-world examples and use cases.
-Through the hands-on workshop, you will master the essential skills for agile development, continous integration (CI) and continous delivery (CD).
+The objectives of the bootcamp series is to introduce the DevOps concepts and practices using real-world examples and use cases.
+Through a series of hands-on workshop, you will master the essential skills for agile development, continous integration (CI), continous delivery (CD), and operations monitoring.

-## Workshop Series

-### Getting Started
+### DevOps Toolchain
+* Installing and using VirtualBox and Vagrant
+* Installing and Using Java and SDK Tools
+* Installing and Using Ansible
+* Installing and Using Jenkins
+* Installing and Using Docker and Kubernetes
+* Installing and Using GitLab
-* Introduction to CI and CD
+* Installing and Using Nexus

-### Infrastructure Service
+### Cloud Infrastructure
 * Hybrid Cloud Architecture
 * Infrastructure as Code
 * Site Reliability Management

-### Platform Service
+### Platform Services
-* Installing and Using GitLab
-* Installing and Using Nexus
 * Installing and Using Elastic ELK
-* Installing and Using Docker and Kubernetes
 * Installing and Using Redis
 * Installing and Using MongoDB
 * Installing and Using RabbitMQ